Dual Degree - Stockholm School of Economics

 A high standard collaboration

-Sciences Po and SSE (Stockholm School of Economics), both APSIA -Association of Professional School of International Affairs- members, have come together to offer graduate students a cross-disciplinary dual degree, leading to a Master's degree from Paris School of International Affairs of Sciences Po and either the MSc in Economics, the MSc in Finance or the MSc in Business & Management from SSE, thus uniting their efforts in an area they both excel in.
+The Paris School of International Affairs (PSIA) at Sciences Po and the Stockholm School of Economics (SSE), both members of the Association of Professional Schools of International Affairs (APSIA), have come together to offer graduate students a cross-disciplinary dual degree that combines studies in International Affairs with studies in one of Economics, Finance or Business & Management thus uniting their efforts in their respective area of excellence

 This specific 2-year framework is based on mutual recognition of existing curricula at each school.
 It offers a top-level education in the area of international affairs and economics to participating students, giving them the opportunity to develop a top-level career in diplomacy, international organizations or other areas of social engagement.